Forensic Psychology MSc

 PY0774 -

-Qualitative and Quantitative Methods (Core,20 Credits)
+Qualitative and Quantitative Methods (20 Credits)

 The module is designed to give you a theoretical and practical knowledge of common and more advanced quantitative and qualitative methods of collecting and analysing data in psychology.
 A range of methods will be studied, and relevant hardware and software will be used in exercises.
 The communication of findings according to the most recent conventions and with due regard to the audience will be addressed.
 The approach is to provide a theoretical background for each technique, so that you are not simply capable of carrying out and reporting analyses, but also capable of reflecting critically on their appropriateness in psychological research and practice.

-MSc Thesis (Core,60 Credits)
+MSc Thesis (60 Credits)

 In this module, you will be able to independently conceptualise, plan and undertake a novel piece of research that contributes to psychological knowledge and understanding.
 You will critically evaluate current theories and evidence to generate your own research question.
 You will use the relevant ethical guidelines to design a feasible project plan.
 You will develop your independent research skills during this module and identify points of collaboration with supervisors, research staff and other potential stakeholders.
 You will use a variety of relevant skills, techniques, and research methods to implement your study and finally, you will have the opportunity to disseminate your findings in written form.

-Forensic Psychology Practice (Core,20 Credits)
+Forensic Psychology Practice (20 Credits)

-You will learn about the core competencies underpinning practice as a forensic psychologist, including training, consultancy, policy development, supervision and expert witness work across a range of settings and with a range of client groups, through drawing upon the latest psychological research and theory.
+You will learn about some of the core tasks connected to practising as a forensic psychologist, including training, consultancy, policy development, supervision and expert witness work across a range of settings and with a range of client groups, through drawing upon the latest psychological research and theory.
 You will learn about the role of forensic psychologists in the private and public sectors and about the importance of self-care.
 You will also be taught skills in reflective practice and you will have the opportunity to learn about career progression as a forensic psychologist, including the different routes to qualification.
 This module will have a strong global focus – thus meeting the needs of our international students - by addressing variations in forensic practice throughout the world, for instance, by considering how ethical challenges may vary across different countries and cultures.
 You will be taught about the qualification routes in different countries/ continents, including Europe and Australasia.
 For example, you will learn about the European Federation of Psychologists’ Associations (EFPA) and its role in promoting multi and interculturalism in psychology, as well as workforce mobility across Europe and beyond.
 Lastly, you will be introduced to the benefits of BPS Membership.

 Indicative topics may include:

-• Practising as a forensic psychologist internationally
+• Practising as a forensic psychologist internationally.

 This module meets the curriculum and core standards specified by the British Psychological Society (BPS).
 The assessment for this module will require you to draw upon psychological theory and research and to communicate effectively in an engaging and thought-provoking way.
 This will assist you in developing skills in professional communication.